bsmth/content/files/en-us/web/http/guides/cors/errors/corsmissingallowheaderfrompreflight/index.md

 ---
 title: "Reason: missing token 'xyz' in CORS header 'Access-Control-Allow-Headers' from CORS preflight channel"
+short-title: Missing token in 'Access-Control-Allow-Headers'
 slug: Web/HTTP/Guides/CORS/Errors/CORSMissingAllowHeaderFromPreflight
 page-type: http-cors-error
 ---

 {{HTTPSidebar}}

+The `Access-Control-Allow-Headers` header is sent by the server to let the client know which headers it supports for {{Glossary("CORS")}} requests.

-## Reason
+## CORS error reason

 ```plain
 Reason: missing token 'xyz' in CORS header 'Access-Control-Allow-Headers' from CORS preflight channel
 ```

-## What went wrong?

-The `Access-Control-Allow-Headers` header is sent by the server to let the client know which headers it supports for {{Glossary("CORS")}} requests.
+## Fixing 'Missing token in `Access-Control-Allow-Headers` header' error

 The value of `Access-Control-Allow-Headers` should be a comma-delineated list of header names, such as `X-Custom-Information` or any of the standard but non-basic header names (which are always allowed).

 This error occurs when attempting to preflight a header that is not expressly allowed (that is, it's not included in the list specified by the `Access-Control-Allow-Headers` header sent by the server).
 To fix this, the server needs to be updated so that it allows the indicated header, or you need to avoid using that header.